Charley Hull: 2020

 In June 2020, during a suspension of all the major golf tours due to the COVID-19 pandemic, Hull won the opening event of the Rose Ladies Series in the United Kingdom, and in early August, finished second in the final event to top the series standings ahead of Georgia Hall.
 After the tours had resumed, she missed the halfway cut at the AIG Women's Open, the first major of the year.
 In September, she tested positive for COVID-19 during pre-tournament testing for the ANA Inspiration and was forced to withdraw from the year's second major.
 In October, she finished in a tie for seventh place in the Women's PGA Championship.
 Hull finished in a tie for sixth at the Saudi Ladies International in November.
-Her best finish on the LPGA Tour in 2020 came at the Volunteers of America Classic in December, where she finished T6th, four strokes behind Angela Stanford.
+Her best finish on the LPGA Tour in 2020 came at the Volunteers of America Classic in December, where she finished tied-6th, four strokes behind Angela Stanford.
 She finished the year at 34 in the world rankings.

 2021

 Hull chose not to take part in the Tokyo Summer Olympics, citing scheduling concerns.
-She finished in a tie for fifth in the Women's Scottish Open at Dumbarnie Links in August, and she was later part of the European team that triumphed 1513 over the United States in the 2021 Solheim Cup at the Inverness Club, Toledo, Ohio.
-Hull finished 220 from her four matches.
+She finished in a tie for fifth in the Women's Scottish Open at Dumbarnie Links in August, and was later part of the European team that triumphed 15–13 over the United States in the 2021 Solheim Cup at the Inverness Club, Toledo, Ohio.
+Hull finished 2–2–0 from her four matches.
 She won both of her points for Europe alongside Emily Kristine Pedersen.
 In the day one foursomes, they beat Lexi Thompson and Brittany Altomare (1 up), and in the day two fourballs, they were victorious over Danielle Kang and Austin Ernst (4 and 2).
 Hull then secured her third title on the LET at the Aramco team Series-New York event in October.
 She clinched a one-stroke victory, with Nelly Korda her closest challenger.
-Hull finished the year with a T15th finish at the Tour Championship and ended at 33 in the world rankings.
+Hull finished the year with a tied-15th finish at the Tour Championship and ended at 33 in the world rankings.